geekyclarkey/homeassistant/install_hassio_on_truenas.md

 `dd if=/mnt/pool_name/dataset_name/location_of_hassos_vm/hassos_vm.img of=/dev/zvol/pool_name/zvol_name`
 In my case the code would be:
-`dd if=/mnt/HDDs/sean/PC/OperatingSystems/hassos_vm.img of=/dev/zvol/HDDs/hassio` Yours will obviously be different.
+`dd if=/mnt/HDD/sean/OS/hassos_vm.img of=/dev/zvol/HDD/hassio` Yours will obviously be different.

 ### Step 4
 Power on the VM (hassos will then occupy the entire Zvol storage that was set above)
+Wait a few minutes for hassos to boot then check your router for the ip address of your VM.